Heureka, the Finnish Science Centre

 Kirsi Peltonen

-Confederation of Business:
+Confederation of Finnish Industries, EK:

 Jenni Taipalkoski